sureshkannan19/apache-spark-with-java/README.md

  to worker nodes and schedules jobs.

 # Spark:
-* Spark is a big data processing framework works in distributed environment like Hadoop's MapReduce, and its API provides a robust way to handle large-scale data efficiently.
+* Spark is a big data distributed processing framework like Hadoop's MapReduce, and its API provides a robust way to handle large-scale data efficiently, with key features listed below.
 * It's built on Scala Programming language.

 ### Spark Key features: